- Careers

 Support

-Ideate SpellCheck can check errors that are found within a Schedule or any that exist within a text element, but would not catch a spelling error with a view title, title block or tag unless that same data also exists within a schedule that can be checked.
+Ideate SpellCheck can check errors that are found within a Revit Schedule or any that exist within a text element.
+It will not catch a spelling error with a view title, title block or tag unless that same data also exists within a schedule that can be checked.

 To ensure that all view and sheet names are properly spelled, create a view list and add the sheet name and view name properties, as shown.
 Do not forget to also include the “Title on Sheet” property if that is being used within the project.